QuantEcon/lecture-source-py/source/rst/coleman_policy_iter.rst

 Implementation
 ================

-We've just shown that the operators :math:`T` and :math:`K` have the same rate of convergence
+We've just shown that the operators :math:`T` and :math:`K` have the same rate of convergence.

-However, it turns out that, once numerical approximation is taken into account, significant differences arise
+However, it turns out that, once numerical approximation is taken into account, significant differences arise.

-In particular, the image of policy functions under :math:`K` can be calculated faster and with greater accuracy than the image of value functions under :math:`T`
+In particular, the image of policy functions under :math:`K` can be calculated faster and with greater accuracy than the image of value functions under :math:`T`.

 Our intuition for this result is that